ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and issuance process can be represented and performed by Internet protocols with no out-of-band human intervention.

-Prior to ACME, when deploying an HTTPS server, an operator typically gets a prompt to generate a self-signed certificate.
+Prior to ACME, when deploying an HTTPS server, a server operator typically gets a prompt to generate a self-signed certificate.
 If the operator were instead deploying an HTTPS server using ACME, the experience would be something like this:

-* The ACME client prompts the operator for the intended domain name(s) that the web server is to stand for.
+* The operator's ACME client prompts the operator for the intended domain name(s) that the web server is to stand for.
 * The ACME client presents the operator with a list of CAs from which it could get a certificate.
 (This list will change over time based on the capabilities